 Well, try telling the Chinese people that noodles originated in Italy just because they have pasta there.

 Patek behind bars

-Terrorist convict Umar Patek was sentenced to 20 years in prison on Thursday for a series of terrorist acts.
+Terrorist convict Umar Patek was sentenced to 20 years in jail on Thursday for a series of criminal, terrorist acts.
 What do you think of the court’s verdict?